Water Conservation Stages and water restrictions

 • Download and complete the Outdoor Potable Water Use Permit Application.

 • After review and approval, receive the Outdoor Potable Water Use Permit.
-The permit will be valid for 90 days after issued and must be conspicuously displayed at the location for which it was issued.
+The permit must be conspicuously displayed at the location for which it was issued.

 The RMOW parks operations will comply with the updated bylaw requirements, with a few exemptions required because of the risks associated with their replacement costs.
 These locations are: